-Beneath all this was

-the insight that the

-ultimate outcome would

-depend on the people and

-not on the formal

-decisions and decrees of

-the government and that,

-therefore, the so-called

-leaders must turn their

-sights away from the

-rulers and towards the

-broad masses.
+Beneath all this was the insight that the ultimate outcome would not on the formal decisions and decrees of therefore, the so-called leaders must turn their sights away from the rulers and towards the depend on the people and the government and that, broad masses.

-While the dispossessed

-1908: Followers of Gahdhi burn their registration certificates masses must be the principal focus of the movement's attention, Gandhiji realised and stressed that reformers must make sure their message reaches other sections also.
+While the dispossessed masses must be the principal focus of the movement's attention, Gandhiji realised and stressed that reformers must make sure their message reaches other sections also.
 In particular, it must reach those who man the state apparatus the bureaucracy, the police, and the armed forces.
 If these individuals remained uneducated in the broad political sense then they would be the unthinking instruments that could be unleashed against the people at any time.
 Even though in the long run these functionaries would realise that they were propping up an oppressive regime, a great deal of harm would be done in the meanwhile.
 It was for this reason that leaders during the national movement took care to get their message across to functionaries of the regime and, on occasion, to address direct appeals to them.